Oumaymaelanssari/MY-APP/README.md

 * login registered user
 * you should be redirected to welcome home page

+### Login new registered user to finance service

+* get studentId of new registered user from [Profile page](http://localhost:8080/profile).
+* Default PIN of Library Service is '000000'.
+* got to [Finance Service](http://localhost:8081) and login

+### Login new registered user to library service

+* get studentId of new registered user from [Profile page](http://localhost:8080/profile).
+* Default PIN in Library Service is '123456'.
+* got to [Library Service](http://localhost:8082) and login

 ### View/edit student profile

 * open student profile page (login required first): [http://localhost:8080/profile](http://localhost:8080/profile)